orpheus/notes/npm-link.md

 > #### UNINSTALLING OR INSTALLING ANY MODULES WILL DESTROY YOUR LINK
 - after you uninstall OR install any modules, it will destroy your link (removing most of its content) Make to to `re-link` after an `npm uninstall` of any kind

+> ### NODE_MODULE INSTALLATIONS AND RESOLVES
+- if after you linked, added resolvers and/or aliases, and there are still some `cannot resolve` errors, run an `npm install` both in the component library and the main app one more time, to make sure all node_modules are refreshed (then remember to relink).
+Any failed to resolve errors after that may just be broken import paths

 #### Resource links
 * https://stackoverflow.com/questions/44515865/package-that-is-linked-with-npm-link-doesnt-update
 * https://stackoverflow.com/questions/19094630/how-do-i-uninstall-a-package-installed-using-npm-link